 Mitchel Resnick, LEGO Papert Professor of Learning Research at the MIT Media Lab, offers a useful metaphor to use when designing learning: build “high ceilings, low floors and wide walls”.

 I was first introduced to this wonderful metaphor by a colleague when working at the International Baccalaureate a couple of years ago.
-It has been playing on my mind again this week as we have been thinking how we want to design our new programme for high school students in Grades 9 and 10.
+It has been playing on my mind again this week as we have been thinking about how we want to design our new programme for high school students in Grades 9 and 10.

 A ceiling often represents the highest point we can reach.
 A low ceiling is restrictive, whilst a high ceiling can provide both room for growth and something to aim for.